carnarez/markdown-render/README.md

-**Templates for rendering and styling HTML generated from Markdown.** For my opinionated usage, hate if you will.
+**Templates for rendering and styling Markdown-generated HTML.** For my opinionated usage, hate if you will.

 Rendering done via [`Python-Markdown`](https://python-markdown.github.io/).
 Plenty